Baratza Forte Grinder AP vs Baratza Forte BG Comparison Table

 Overall, our view is that the Baratza Forte Grinder AP does everything that the BG does, and costs slightly less, making it the natural choice.
 While we can see some value in the BG’s tighter, weight-based focus, the difference just isn’t all that compelling to us.

-We find the AP to be both marginally less expensive and more feature rich, making it an exceptional “general purpose” prosumer grinder, capable of handling just about anything you can throw at it.
+We find the AP to be both marginally less expensive and more feature-rich, making it an exceptional “general purpose” prosumer grinder, capable of handling just about anything you can throw at it.

 Although the Forte BG is every bit as good in terms of overall quality, we regard it as a more tightly targeted niche product.
 It’s just not a machine built for everyone.